mpvnet-player/mpv-gui/docs/Manual.md

 open the files in mpv.net.
 Explorer restricts this to maximum 15 files and the order will be random.

-Whenever the control key is pressed when files or URLs are opened, the playlist is not cleared but the files or URLs are appended to the playlist.
-This works in all mpv.net features that open files or URLs.

-Pressing the shift key while opening a single file will suppress loading all files of the folder into the playlist.

 In fullscreen mode clicking the top right corner closes the player.